Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 • Pakistan: The Pakistan administration has set a timeline till 2025 to issue a CBDC.

-• Ukraine: A two-month pilot run for e-hryvnia was successfully completed by the National bank of Ukraine in February 2019.
+• Ukraine: A two-month pilot run for e-hryvnia was successfully completed by the National Bank of Ukraine in February 2019.

-• South Africa: In February 2021 Project Khokha explored the use of blockchain at the wholesale level and in May 2021, the South African Reserve Bank announced a study of digital currencies at the retail level.
+• South Africa: In February 2021, Project Khokha explored the use of blockchain at the wholesale level, and in May 2021, the South African Reserve Bank announced a study of digital currencies at the retail level.

-• Hong Kong: Hong Kong Monetary Authority and the People’s Bank of China began testing digital yuan under the project name- e-CNY.
+• Hong Kong: The Hong Kong Monetary Authority and the People’s Bank of China began testing digital yuan under the project name- e-CNY.

 • Malaysia: Bank Negara Malaysia joined Project Dunbar led by BIS in September 2021 to test the use of CBDC in international settlements.